-Astronomical climate forcing is a major driver of natural climate change and its sedimentological expressions can often be identified in the stratigraphic record (Hinnov, 2018; Meyers, 2019; Sinnesael et al. 2019; Laskar, 2020).
+Astronomical climate forcing is a major driver of natural climate change and its sedimentological expressions can often be identified in the stratigraphic record (Hinnov, 2018; Meyers, 2019; Sinnesael et al., 2019; Laskar, 2020).
 Studying past astronomical imprints is informative of past climate dynamics and sedimentological processes.
-Moreover, due to the almost semi-periodic nature of the astronomical cycles of eccentricity, precession and obliquity, the identification of theses cycles (i.e. cyclostratigraphy) also provides highly-resolved temporal constraints to sedimentary sequences (i.e. astrochronology).
+Moreover, due to the almost semi-periodic nature of the astronomical cycles of eccentricity, precession and obliquity, the identification of theses cycles (i.e., cyclostratigraphy) also provides highly resolved temporal constraints to sedimentary sequences (i.e., astrochronology).
 Cyclostratigraphic analyses are performed on a wide range of sedimentological settings (Meyers, 2019; Sinnesael et al., 2019).
-Notwithstanding, most of the currently used techniques for numerical analysis imply stringent underlying assumptions regarding the nature of the record; i.e. complete continuous records without major changes in accumulation rates or depositional environments (Weedon, 2003; Hilgen et al., 2015).
-Typically, open marine pelagic deposits are considered as the ideal stratigraphic record for this type of work (e.g. Westerhold et al., 2020).
-However, further back in geological time, less of these records are preserved, and they are virtually absent in the pre-Cretaceous record.
+Nevertheless, most of the currently used techniques for numerical analysis imply stringent underlying assumptions regarding the nature of the record, i.e., complete continuous records without major changes in accumulation rates or depositional environments (Weedon, 2003; Hilgen et al., 2015).
+Typically, open marine pelagic deposits are considered the ideal stratigraphic record for this type of work (e.g., Westerhold et al., 2020).
+However, further back in geological time, fewer of these records are preserved, and they are virtually absent in the pre-Cretaceous record.
 Therefore, there is a need to explore new ways of identifying astronomical cycles in less traditional archives using a broader range of analysis techniques (Noorbergen et al., 2018; Lantink et al., 2019; Montanez, 2021).

-This study compares numerical time-series analysis (e.g. Weedon, 2003) with an alternative approach based on relative sealevel interpretations (e.g. Cataneanu et al., 2009), applied to a siliciclastic storm-dominated shelf environment, a setting not traditionally targeted by cyclostratigraphic studies.
-The Ordovician sections of the Crozon Pensinsula (France; Fig. 1) have been studied in detail for cyclic sedimentary expressions by interpreting stacked stratigraphic sequences (Fig. 2; Dabard et al., 2015 and references therein).
-Previous work has resulted in detailed sea-level change reconstructions based on sedimentological interpretations and low-resolution (m-scale) natural gamma-ray data (Dabard et al., 2007; 2015).
+This study compares numerical time series analysis (e.g., Weedon, 2003) with an alternative approach based on relative sea-level interpretations (e.g., Cataneanu et al., 2009) applied to a siliciclastic storm-dominated shelf environment, a setting not traditionally targeted by cyclostratigraphic studies.
+The Ordovician sections of the Crozon Peninsula (France; Fig. 1) have been studied in detail for cyclic sedimentary expressions by interpreting stacked stratigraphic sequences (Fig. 2; Dabard et al., 2015, and references therein).
+Previous work has resulted in detailed sea-level change reconstructions based on sedimentological interpretations and lowresolution (meter-scale) natural gamma-ray data (Dabard et al., 2007, 2015).
 Backstripping was applied to identify subsidence and several orders of sea-level change (Fig. 2).
-The 3rd to 5th order eustatic sea-level changes are hypothesized to correspond to various frequencies related to astronomical forcing.
-Here, we expand the existing data set with new medium resolution (dm-scale) natural gamma ray (NGR) and high-resolution (cm-scale) portable X-ray fluorescence (pXRF) data for two selected stratigraphical intervals with contrasting lithofacies.
-The high-resolution pXRF data can be used for detailed time-series analysis and provides additional geochemical insights on specific sedimentological features like nodules and paleoplacer beds (Loi and Dabard, 2002; Dabard and Loi, 2012; Pistis et al., 2008; 2016; 2018).
+The third- to fifth-order eustatic sea-level changes are hypothesized to correspond to various frequencies related to astronomical forcing.
+Here, we expand the existing data set with new medium-resolution (decimeter-scale) natural gamma-ray (NGR) data and high-resolution (centimeterscale) portable X-ray fluorescence (pXRF) data for two selected stratigraphical intervals with contrasting lithofacies.
+The high-resolution pXRF data can be used for detailed time series analysis and provide additional geochemical insights into specific sedimentological features like nodules and paleo-placer beds (Loi and Dabard, 2002; Dabard and Loi, 2012; Pistis et al., 2008, 2016, 2018).